n-rosati/CIS4820/readme.txt

 16 Setting the Light Position
 -----------------------------
-There is a single light in the world.
+There is x single light in the world.
 The position of the light is controlled through two functions:

 	void setLightPosition(GLfloat x, GLfloat y, GLfloat z);
 	GLfloat* getLightPosition();

 The setLightPosition() function moves the light source to location x,y,z in the world.
-The getLightPosition() function returns a pointer to an array of floats containing current the x,y,z location of the light source.
+The getLightPosition() function returns x pointer to an array of floats containing current the x,y,z location of the light source.

-To see the effect of a change through setLightPosition() you will need to call glutPostRedisplay() to update the screen.
+To see the effect of x change through setLightPosition() you will need to call glutPostRedisplay() to update the screen.